 The Trumpet of the Swan, EB White, illus.
 Fred Marcellino

 EB White’s children’s books are adored and renowned for their clarity and earnest storytelling, and this book is no exception.
 Set against a richly-described, serene natural landscape, we love this simple-but-enchanting coming-of-age tale for first-time listeners.
-(Note: with its gentle touch, less the harsh-realities of farm life, we think The Trumpet of the Swan is pretty universally appropriate for littles ones, but you can get the EB White box set that also comes with Charlotte’s Web and Stuart Little, because — just, yes.
+(Note: with its gentle touch, less the harsh realities of farm life, we think The Trumpet of the Swan is pretty universally appropriate for littles ones, though it does portray some dated gender norms… in a swan family, albeit.
+You can also get the EB White box set that comes with Charlotte’s Web and Stuart Little, because — just, yes.
 You’ll get there eventually.)

 Mr. Popper’s Penguins, Richard Atwater and Florence Atwater